WokyDoky/MCTS/README.md

 In computer science, Monte Carlo tree search (MCTS) is a heuristic search algorithm for some kinds of decision processes, most notably those employed in software that plays board games.
 In that context MCTS is used to solve the game tree.

+The Monte Carlo Tree Search (MCTS) algorithm finds the best move for a player by simulating multiple game scenarios.
+Each node in the tree represents a unique game state.
+For each move, the algorithm plays out random simulations until an outcome (win/loss/draw) is reached.
+It then backpropagates the results, updating the values of nodes based on the outcomes.

 ## Assignment

 Developing AI agents to	play the game of Connect Four.